 The story of the Into the Glacier adventure begins in 2010.
 Two men by the name of Baldvin Einarsson and Hallgrímur Örn Arngrímsson started to dream about an ice cave in the glacier.
 Before that time, no ice cave had ever been found in the glacier, so any ice cave would have to be man-made.

 People, especially tourists, had already started to explore the glacier on glacier hiking or snowmobiling tours.
 But Baldvin and Hallgrímur had a vision of taking the glacier experience in the North Atlantic to a new level.
-They wanted to take people to the heart of the glacier and knew that Langjokull, which is very often snow-covered, possessed a captivating array of blue-coloured ice and that they wanted to share.
+They wanted to take people to the heart of the glacier and knew that Langjokull, which is very often snow-covered, possessed a captivating array of blue-colored ice and that they wanted to share.

 With this bold vision, they set sails and gathered a team of top engineers and a geophysicist.
 They were to study the glacier, plan, model and prepare the construction.
 With a whole lot of determination, the dream started to take shape.
 These experts, along with their scientific expertise and some financial and political support, were able to turn the dream into the largest man-made ice cave in the world.